ThePyProgrammer/ai-notes/content/ai-safety/lmxsafety-25/formal-guarantees.md

 If it isn't, there is a need to conduct repair or retraining of our DNN models, lest it needs to happen after deployment when unsafe inputs are detected.
 ### Example: ML for NextG Communication
-Prof Gagandeep Singh from UIUC has attempted to conduct formal verification of VAEs ([Support is All You Need for Certified VAE Training | OpenReview](https://openreview.net/forum?id=oZkqkkvdND)).
+When attempting to deploy a next generation communication system using VAEs internally, there was an attempt to conduct formal verification of VAEs ([Support is All You Need for Certified VAE Training | OpenReview](https://openreview.net/forum?id=oZkqkkvdND)).
 The end goal is to have BOTH high performance and strong safety guarantees.

 ## Formal Verification
 Formal Verification consists of the following 2 components: